eslint/eslint/docs/rules/indent.md

 This option validates a specific tab width for your code in block statements.

-There are several common guidelines, which indentation your code should have in nested blocks and statements, like:
+There are several common guidelines which require specific indentation of nested blocks and statements, like:

 ```js
 function hello(indentSize, type) {